George Clooney: Early work (1978–1993)

 Clooney's first role was as an extra in the television miniseries Centennial in 1978, which was based on the novel of the same name by James A. Michener and was partly filmed in Clooney's hometown of Augusta, Kentucky.
 Clooney's first major role came in 1984 in the short-lived CBS sitcom E/R (not to be confused with ER, the long-running medical drama).
 He played a handyman on the series The Facts of Life and appeared as Bobby Hopkins, a detective, on an episode of The Golden Girls.
 In 1986, Clooney made his theater debut in the play Vicious about Sex Pistols musician Sid Vicious.

 Clooney's first prominent role was a semi-regular supporting role in the sitcom Roseanne, playing Roseanne Barr's supervisor Booker Brooks, followed by the role of a construction worker on Baby Talk, a co-starring role on the CBS drama Bodies of Evidence as Detective Ryan Walker, and then a year-long turn as Det.
 James Falconer on Sisters.
 In 1988, Clooney played one of the lead roles in the comedy-horror film Return of the Killer Tomatoes.
-In 1990, he starred in the short-lived ABC police drama Sunset Beat.
+In 1990, he starred in the ABC police drama Sunset Beat.
 During this period, Clooney was a student at the Beverly Hills Playhouse acting school for five years.